pivotal/docs-tap/getting-started/consume-services.md

 In Tanzu Application Platform, service bindings are created when application workloads that specify `.spec.serviceClaims` are created.
-In this section, you create such workloads using the `--service-ref` flag of the `tanzu apps workload create` command.
+In this section, you create such workloads by using the `--service-ref` flag of the `tanzu apps workload create` command.

 To create an application workload: